bid/rotator4crypto/README.md

 - Ban dry or broken faucets for 24 hours

 ## Coming features (todo)
+- Rate (thumb-down/thumb-up) faucets for higher priority in the rotator
+- Reflink for rotator4crypto, that puts your address in random 50% of the links
 - Filter by captcha type
 - Optional Popup blocker
 - Check for update
-- Increase timer for each ban if faucet is still dry after last one
+- Increase timer for each ban if faucet is still dry after last ban
 - Check payment providers to find the **real** average payout

 ## Wild ideas, that may or may not happen